hansroh/skitai/README.rst

   - skitai.enable_forward () can forward to single domain
   - add dropping root privileges when Skitai run with sudo for using under 1024 ports etc.
+  - refix: master process does not drop root privileges for clean resources

 - 0.30 (Sep 2019)